Keto Pancakes

 Arman’s recipe tips

 • Keep the lid on!
-This is my secret weapon for guaranteeing light and fluffy pancakes.
+This is my secret weapon for making light, fluffy pancakes.
 Covering the pan helps them puff up evenly and cook, doubling their size.

 • Keep the pancakes small.
-Almond flour pancakes can be fragile, so I suggest keeping them small so they don’t fall apart.
+Almond flour pancakes can be fragile, so I suggest keeping them small to prevent them from falling apart.

 • Stick with medium-low heat.
 Any hotter, and the pancakes’ exterior will burn before the inside is cooked.

 • Grease your skillet.
-Even if you use a non-stick pan, you want the pancakes to be easily flippable.
+Even if you use a non-stick pan, you want the pancakes to be easy to flip.

 Storing instructions